charlienewey/computer-vision-notes/notes.md

 ## Shape from Texture

-Look for repeating patterns on an object's surface (e.g. dimples on a golf ball), or parallel lines.
+Look for repeating patterns on an object's surface.
-These patterns then become textures.
 The way that these textures deform as the surface of the object changes can then be used to approximate the shape of the object's surface.

 Terminology: